nus-cs2103-AY2021S2/tp/docs/team/vevek.md

 Given below are my contributions to the project.

-* **New Feature**: Added  todo/deadline commands.
+* **New Feature**: Added add & delete todo/deadline/event commands.
-  * What it does: This feature allows the user to delete a todo/deadline from a project.
+  * What it does: This feature allows the user to add or delete a todo/deadline/event from a project.
   * Justification: This feature improves the product significantly as it is a core part of the application.
   * Highlights: This enhancement required an in-depth analysis of design alternatives.
 The implementation was challenging because it involved the index of the project and the todo/deadline/event within the project as well as thinking through the implementation of todo/deadline/event models.

 * **New Feature**: Added mark todo/deadline commands.
   * What it does: This feature allows the user to mark a todo/deadline in a project as done.
   * Justification: This feature improves the product significantly as it is a core part of the application.
   * Highlights: This enhancement required an in-depth analysis of design alternatives.
-The implementation was challenging because it involved thinking through the implementation of todo/deadline models as well as the implications of having a todo/deadline marked as done within the context of a project.
+The implementation was challenging because it involved thinking through the implementation of todo/deadline models as well as considering the implications of having a todo/deadline marked as done within the context of a project.

 * **New Feature**: Added the ability for events to repeat weekly.
   * What it does: This feature allows the user to create an event that repeats weekly with a specified start date and start time.
   * Justification: This feature improves the product significantly as it is a core part of the application.
   * Highlights: This enhancement required an in-depth analysis of design alternatives.
-The implementation was challenging because it involved thinking through the implementation of event model.
+The implementation was challenging because it involved thinking through the implementation of the event model.

 * **Enhancements implemented**:
   * Commons